 The Emergency Leave may be requested in circumstances that are considered unforeseen situations or events beyond the student's control which directly and negatively affect academic performance.
 Emergency leave is approved on a case-by-case basis by the Nursing Program Administrator or designee.
-An Emergency Leave provides an opportunity for a student to withdraw from all courses up to two weeks before the end of the semester.
+An Emergency Leave provides an opportunity for a student to withdraw from all courses up to the end of week 10 of the semester.